santiment/academy/src/docs/metrics/details/change_metrics.md

 change at the given time compared to `interval` time ago.
 This allows the percent changes to be fetched historically and to be plotted on charts.

-Change metrics' names are formed from the original metric name and a change suffix.
+Change metric names are formed from the original metric name and a change suffix.
 Available change intervals and their suffixes are:

 - `_change_1h` - 1 hour.
 Available only for USD price